matheusqs/smartbot-challange/README.md

-# Getting Started with Create React App
+# SmartBot FrontEnd Challange

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a robot trader management.
+In it you can add your robots for doing transacions on multiple strategies.

 ## Available Scripts